-As a leading educational institution, the mission of SJECCD is to meet the diverse educational and workforce needs of our community by empowering our students to become agents for socioeconomic change.
+As a leading educational institution, the mission of SJECCD is to meet the diverse educational and workforce needs of our community by empowering our students to become agents of socio-economic change.

-By the year 2017, SJECCD becomes the premier institution for advancing opportunity, equity and social justice for everyone through educational excellence.
+SJECCD is the premier post-secondary education institution in our region for advancing opportunity, equity, and social justice through educational excellence.

 History of San José - Evergreen Community College District

-Located in the northeastern Santa Clara Valley, the San José – Evergreen Community College District encompasses more than 300 square miles, including part of the city of San José and all of the city of Milpitas.
-The District includes the areas served by Milpitas and San José Unified School Districts, together with the Eastside Union High School District.
-The District is comprised of two colleges, Evergreen Valley College (EVC), established in 1975, and San José City College (SJCC), which is the oldest community college in Santa Clara County, established in 1921.
+Located in the heart of Silicon Valley, San José – Evergreen Community College District encompasses more than 300 square miles, including most of the city of San José and all of the city of Milpitas.
+The District includes the areas served by Milpitas Unified School District, San José Unified School District, and East Side Union High School District.
+SJECCD is comprised of San José City College (SJCC), which was the first community college in Santa Clara County, established in 1921; Evergreen Valley College (EVC), established in 1975; the Community College Center for Economic Mobility (CEM), formerly the Workforce Institute, established in 1988; and the San Jose – Evergreen Community College Extension at Milpitas, established in 2016.

-Known at first as San José Junior College, SJCC was located in downtown San Jose, and was overseen by San Jose State College until 1953.
-That year it was moved to the present Moorpark Avenue location and managed directly by the San José Unified School District.
-The college’s name was changed in 1958 to San José City College.
+Known at first as San José Junior College, SJCC was located in downtown San Jose, and was overseen by San Jose State College until 1953, at which time it was moved to the present Moorpark Avenue location and managed directly by San José Unified School District.
+The College's name was changed in 1958 to San José City College.

 A faculty-led effort resulted in a special election that established the independent San José Junior College District in 1963.
-After a Citizens' Advisory Committee study, the District's second campus, Evergreen Valley College, was opened on a 155-acre site near the eastern foothills in 1975 with an enrollment of 3,000 students.
-Eleven years later, in 1986, the District was renamed the San José/Evergreen Community College District.
+After a Citizens' Advisory Committee study, the District's second campus, Evergreen Valley College, was opened near the eastern foothills in 1975 with an enrollment of 3,000 students.
+In 1986, the District was renamed as San José – Evergreen Community College District.

-The Institute for Business Performance began operation as the contract education division of the San José/Evergreen Community College District in 1988 and now occupies the first floor of the new five-story Technology Center at the corner of Bascom and Moorpark Avenues, adjacent to SJCC.
+The CEM began operation as the contract education division of the San José – Evergreen Community College District in 1988, and now occupies the fifth floor of the District Office building on South Market St. in downtown San José.

-In 1998 the voters of the San José – Evergreen Community College District passed a bond initiative to secure funding for building and remodeling facilities on both campuses.
-This was followed by the passing of a G.O. bond in 2004.
-These bonds, coupled with state funds and private donations, have revitalized the infrastructure of both campuses.
-Among other amenities, District students can now enjoy new, state-of-the art libraries with learning resource labs and technology centers, an innovative and dramatic student services building at SJCC, a new biology and nursing building at EVC, refurbished athletic fields, and modern student centers with bookstores, dining areas, and spaces for meeting and studying.
-One of the oldest colleges in the California community college system, SJCC is virtually being rebuilt and is becoming one of the most modern facilities in the system.
+In 1998 the voters of the San José – Evergreen Community College District passed a bond initiative (Measure I) to secure funding for building and remodeling facilities on both campuses.
+This was followed by the passing of a second bond (Measure G) in 2004, a third bond (Measure G) in 2010, and the most recent bond (Measure X) in 2016.
+These bonds, coupled with state funds and private donations, have revitalized the infrastructure of both Colleges, District Office, and the College Extension.
+Among other amenities, students now enjoy new, state-of-the art libraries with learning resource labs and technology centers, innovative student services facilities and programs, new classrooms and science labs on both campuses, career and technical education labs and equipment, refurbished athletic and physical education facilities, modern student centers with bookstores, dining areas, collaborative work and study space, and more.